Automotive Metal Injection Molding applications

 The material is Fe-2% Ni.
 The part is case hardened after sintering.

-The part shown in Fig. 22 is produced using a special tool that has a unique sliding function when opening, reducing deformation during ejection.
+The part shown is produced using a special tool that has a unique sliding function when opening, reducing deformation during ejection.
 Metal Injection Moulding production offered a 20% cost saving.

 The production of Metal Injection Moulded superalloy components is now far advanced, with an ever increasing market share.
 Materials such as Inconel 713 are readily available as MIM feedstocks.